Most adults—about 94%—who have high blood lead levels (BLLs) are exposed to it in the workplace. This can cause:

-Workers may also be inadvertently exposing their families to lead by bringing lead dust home from their workplace.
-Approximately 2-3 percent of children with BLLs of 10 µg/dL or greater were exposed to lead this way.
+They can also expose their families to lead by bringing lead dust home with them.
+Around 2-3% of kids with BLLs of 10 µg/dL or more are exposed to lead in this way.

-Wisconsin Stat. § 254.13 requires that all blood lead test results on Wisconsin residents be reported to the Department of Health Services (DHS).
-The Wisconsin Adult Lead Program and Childhood Lead Poisoning Prevention Program implement the reporting rule through laboratory-based reporting systems and works with laboratories to assure all blood lead results are reported.
+State law (PDF) requires the reporting of all residents’ blood lead test results to the Wisconsin Department of Health Services (DHS).
+The Wisconsin Adult Lead Program and Childhood Lead Poisoning Prevention Program work with lab-based reporting systems and labs to make sure all results are reported.

-- Health care providers send test sample and required information to clinical (analyzing) lab
+- Health care providers send test samples and required information—including the patient’s employer and occupation—to a clinical (analyzing) lab

-- Clinical (analyzing) lab reports test results and required information to DHS
+- Labs report test results and required information to DHS

-- Clinics using point of care instruments for testing must also report to DHS
+Clinics using point-of-care instruments to test must also report results to DHS.

 - Within 10 days for BLLs less than 5 µg/dL